 (A) to deal with the interest of such Owner upon damage to or destruction of any personal property in the Unit; and

-(B) To enter into all agreements which the Managing Agent is authorized to enter into pursuant to the terms of this Agreementand
+(B) To enter into all agreements which the Managing Agent is authorized to enter into pursuant to the terms of this Agreement; and

-(C) To sell and convey the remainder estate upon the termination of the Estate for Years as set forth in paragraph 37.5
+(C) To sell and convey the remainder estate upon the termination of the Estate for Years as set forth in paragraph 37.

+Nothing in this Section 28 shall be construed to alter, amend or otherwise impact the powers conferred on the Managing Agent or MLDC pursuant to Section 15 of this Agreement.

 Each Owner stipulates and agrees that the power of attorney executed by this paragraph 28 is coupled with an interest.
 The action of the Managing Agent in settling any claim for damage to any personal property shall be binding upon each Owner in the absence of fraud or clear mistake.

-29. ENFORCEMENT COSTS: In the event either a buyer or seller of an Interval Estate defaults under the te1ms of the Spy Glass Village Interval Ownership Purchase Agreement1 the non-defaulting party shall be entitled to reasonable costs and attorney fees incurred because of such default.
-In addition, the Grantor of an Interval Estate governed by the Declaration of Protective Covenants and Interval Ownership Agreement for Spy Glass Village or the Managing Agent appointed under this Agreement shall be entitled to reasonable costs and attorney fees enforcing said declaration and agreement.
+29. ENFORCEMENT COSTS: In the event either a buyer or seller of an Interval Estate defaults under the te1ms of the Spyglass Village Interval Ownership Purchase Agreement1 the non-defaulting party shall be entitled to reasonable costs and attorney fees incurred because of such default.
+In addition, the Grantor of an Interval Estate governed by the Declaration of Protective Covenants and Interval Ownership Agreement for Spyglass Village or the Managing Agent appointed under this Agreement shall be entitled to reasonable costs and attorney fees enforcing said declaration and agreement.

 30. REGISTRATION OF MAILING ADDRESS: Each Owner shall (and any first lienor may) register his mailing address from time to time with the Managing Agent and, except for periodic statements and other routine notices, all other notices or demands intended to be served upon an Owner shall be sent by either registered or certified mail, postage prepaid, addressed in the name of the Owner at such registered mailing address.
 All notices, demands or other notices intended to be served upon the Managing Agent shall be sent certified mail, postage prepaid to:

-Spy Glass Village 100 St. Andrews Dr. Columbia Falls, Montana 59912
+Spyglass Village 100 St. Andrews Dr. Columbia Falls, Montana 59912

 31. WAIVER OF RIGHT TO PARTITION: Each Owner and any party claiming by, through or under him agrees to waive and hereby waives for the duration of tl1e estate for years herein created by this Agreement any and all rights which he may now have or which hereafter may be given to the Owner by the laws of the State of Montana to cause a partition of the Unit (or any personal property therein) among the various Owners thereof.